adospinoiu/MERN_TikTok_Clone/README (GitHub Created Blank).md

 #3 Created the second and third component of the build: Video Footer and Video Sidebar

+#4 Install Material-Ui on the front-end (i.e. in the tiktok-clone folder)

 #4 Complete the front-end first ... then start work on the back-end